 There are two cameras.
-One is slight to the left of the center, and one is about 3 inches to the left, and maybe raised up about 2 inches.
+One is slight to the left of the center, and one is about 3 inches to the right, and maybe raised up about 2 inches.
 It’s got a different angle on everything, and it’s not perfectly centered.

 Ok, so the director of the show starts filming.
 But instead of using 1 camera, they actually do about 5 frames from one camera, and then they take about 5 frames from the other camera.
 Oh, and one camera’s view is slightly more blurry than the other one.

 In this way, the show is filmed.
 5 frames from one camera, 5 frames from the other.
 It’s a “moving picture,” because the actors are moving around, talking, laughing.
 The furniture is physically standing still, but since it’s being filmed from 2 different angles that are alternating, it seems to flicker from one spot to the right to the other spot on the left, and back again, very rapidly.

 Now, picture that the director, to further confuse the audience, mutes about every 5th word that is said.
 So you, the viewer, are constantly trying to figure out the punch line, or the set up, because you can only hear every 4 out 5 of words.
 You’re missing a LOT of content.
 For one thing, you can’t look at one actor when they are talking.
 You’re having to alter who you are looking at, based on which camera is looking at the action.
 It might be the side view of one of the actor’s heads at one minute, and the next moment, it’s the front of their head and the vase right in front of them, that you can’t move, even though it’s blocking part of their face.
 Back and forth, rapid fire filming.